MicahParks/keyfunc/README.md

 When using the `keyfunc.NewDefault` function, the JWK Set will be automatically refreshed using [`jwkset.NewDefaultHTTPClient`](https://pkg.go.dev/github.com/MicahParks/jwkset#NewHTTPClient).
 This does launch a " refresh goroutine".
-If you want the ability to end this goroutine, use the `keyfunc.NewDefaultHTTPClientCtx` function.
+If you want the ability to end this goroutine, use the `keyfunc.NewDefaultCtx` function.

 It is also possible to create a `keyfunc.Keyfunc` from given keys like HMAC shared secrets.
 See `examples/hmac/main.go`.